 - In the warning dialog box, click OK.

-- Primarily, you have to select and copy the texts by pressing CTRL + C on the keyboard.
+- Select the text to import and copy it by pressing CTRL + C on the keyboard.

-- Next, just go to the B4 cell (you can choose according to yours) in a new worksheet and press CTRL + V to paste the texts.
+- Go to cell B4 (or your choice of starting cell) in a new worksheet and press CTRL + V to paste the copied text.

-- In Convert Text to Columns Wizard – Step 1 of 3 wizard, you have to choose the Delimited data type.
+- In Convert Text to Columns Wizard – Step 1 of 3 wizard, select the Delimited data type.

-- Then, (in Step 2 of 3), pick the Comma as Delimiters.
+- In Step 2 of 3, pick the Comma as Delimiters.

 - Give the range of the Destination cell (in this case, we selected cell B4).